01

 When to use it

-- SignalDeciding whether a complex repo task should be handled directly or delegated.
+- 01Deciding whether a complex repo task should stay local, be decomposed, or be delegated.

-- SignalAssigning clear worker ownership boundaries in large repositories, monorepos, or dirty worktrees.
+- 02Assigning clear worker ownership boundaries in large repositories, monorepos, multi-root workspaces, dirty worktrees, or isolated worktrees and branches.

-- SignalKeeping shared contracts, package exports, sequencing, and destructive migration boundaries under parent-agent ownership.
+- 03Keeping shared contracts, package exports, sequencing, and destructive migration boundaries under parent-agent ownership.

-- SignalCoordinating independent exploration, implementation, review, or verification slices.
+- 04Coordinating queued independent requests, async exploration, implementation, review, or verification slices.

-- SignalSynthesizing worker outputs while preserving parent-agent accountability for the final result.
+- 05Synthesizing worker outputs while preserving parent-agent accountability for the final result.

 03